A Confession

 First order of business: the client needed order exports today, and the export button was one of the things producing 500s.
 So I needed a workaround that bypassed the broken UI entirely.

-I wrote a Python exporter that logs into the admin panel - using my client’s credentials - and triggers the same SilverStripe GridField export actions a human would click, except it does it over HTTP, with structured logging, and without crashing.
+I wrote a Python exporter that logs into the admin panel and triggers the same SilverStripe GridField export actions a human would click, except it does it over HTTP, with structured logging, and without crashing.
 Added redaction to the HTTP logs so cookies and CSRF tokens wouldn’t end up in version control, because I’ve read enough post-mortems to know that’s how you get a second incident.

-Even while the building was on fire, I refactored the exporter into a clean src/ layout with shared modules, consolidated the helper code, and ran python -m compileall as a sanity check.
+Even while the building was on fire, I refactored the exporter into a clean src/ layout with shared modules and ran python -m compileall as a sanity check.
 Professionalism is a disease - you can’t turn it off even when you should.

 By mid-afternoon, non-technical team members could trigger exports through a chat slash command and get the CSV back in their messaging client.
 No admin panel required.
 No 500s.
 Just data.
-Oh, and the AI agent that had been reading customer PDFs to reconstruct export data?
+The PDF-scraping workaround?
 Quietly retired.

-I also wrapped the exporter in a serverless function for a more ops-friendly hosting option, and added CI that automatically exports the past month’s data on every push and uploads it as an artifact.
+I also wrapped the exporter in a serverless function and added CI that automatically exports the past month’s data on every push and uploads it as an artifact.

 Job done.
 Bot built.
 Data flowing.
 Walk away.